Updated on May 12, 2021 4:40:42 PM

 Measuring quality accounts for all of your losses of products that failed to successfully pass through the manufacturing process the first time round.

 Whilst the simple OEE calculation provides a valuable insight into how effectively your manufacturing process is running, this method doesn’t offer any insight into the possible causes of lost productivity.
 That’s where availability, performance and quality come in and by using the preferred calculation method you get all of this detail.
 This will highlight where the possible loss of productivity can be attributed to, so improvements can be made in a specific area/s.

-Higher quality equipment may be more of an investment but it’s important to recognise that paying more in the short term may significantly reduce future costs you may end up paying for regular machine breakdowns or unreliable equipment.
+Higher quality equipment may be more of an investment, but it’s important to recognise that paying more in the short term may significantly reduce future costs of downtime and emergency call outs.

 It’s also vital to ensure that you maintain equipment through regular servicing and checks.
 Preventative maintenance can help to ensure longevity of equipment life and also help to increase performance levels and have a positive impact on cycle times.

 You can invest in the highest quality machinery on the market but unless your employees are sufficiently trained and confident in how to use it, your level of production line efficiency will be impacted.
 For this reason, when measuring production line KPIs (Key Performance Indicators), training should not be ignored.

 Investing in people makes them feel valued and increases morale and motivation on the factory floor.
 A motivated workforce is committed to doing the best job.
 Although all factory floors have a supervisor, it’s important that you can trust your employees to always give 100% effort even when a supervisor is out of sight.